-In the UK, SF_6 and an HFC act as cover gases to prevent molten magnesium from burning during the production of magnesium.
+In the UK, SF6 and an HFC act as cover gases to prevent molten magnesium from burning during the production of magnesium.

-magnesium oxidising when exposed to air.
+Sulphur hexafluoride is used as a cover gas to prevent magnesium oxidising when exposed to air, because it is non-flammable and heavier than air.
 It is estimated that 95% of SF6 (Gluckman, 2013) used in this way is released to the atmosphere unless capture/recycle technologies are employed.
 SF6 is non-flammable and non-toxic, and is therefore a safe gas to use.
 In the UK, SF6 has been used as an alternative cover gas to SO2 in magnesium alloy production and sand and die-casting since the early 1990s.
 Since 2006, EU magnesium producers have looked for alternatives to SF6 in response to bans in the EU F-Gas regulation.
 Some die casters have gone back to using SO2.
 Others have used HFC-134a and a fluoro-ketone (FK 5-1-12) with the trade name Novec 612.